Lemon Law Attorney

 A warranty covers repairs due to defects within a specified period.
 Lemon Law applies when repeated repairs fail to fix a serious defect.
 Protections can apply to both new and leased vehicles that have been repaired multiple times and still deemed defective.
 For instance:

-• Lemon Law: Legal recourse if a defect makes the vehicle unsafe or unusable.
+- Lemon Law: Legal recourse if a defect substantially impacts the use of the vehicle.

 What If Your Warranty Has Expired?
 Do You Still Have Lemon Law Rights?